-2.2.5.2 Distribution of periodicals in Québec
+2.2.6.2 Distribution of periodicals in Québec

-Through Messageries Dynamiques, a division of Quebecor Media Network, Quebecor delivers magazines and newspapers to dealers through a network that serves nearly 12,200 points of sale.
-Its home delivery service brings many Québec and Canadian dailies, including Le Journal de Montréal and Le Journal de Québec, to more than 205,000 homes every day.
+Through Messageries Dynamiques, a division of Quebecor Media Network, Quebecor delivers magazines and newspapers to dealers through a network that serves nearly 11,800 points of sale.
+Its home delivery service brings many Québec and Canadian dailies, including Le Journal de Montréal and Le Journal de Québec, to more than 190,000 homes every day.

-2.2.5.3 Out-of-Home Advertising
+2.2.6.3 Out-of-Home Advertising

 Quebecor is involved in out-of-home advertising through the installation, maintenance and management of out-of-home advertisement, including on transit and bus shelters.
-In relation thereto, it entered into a 10-year agreement with Société de transport de Lévis, a 20-year agreement with Société de transport de Laval, a 20-year agreement with Société de transport de Montréal (STM), , a 10-year agreement with Société de transport de Sherbrooke (STS) and more recently, on January 1, 2019, a 10 year agreement with Réseau de transport de Longueuil (RTL).
+In relation thereto, it entered into a 10-year agreement with Société de transport de Lévis, a 20-year agreement with Société de transport de Laval, a 20-year agreement with Société de transport de Montréal (STM), a 10-year agreement with Société de transport de Sherbrooke (STS) and a 10 year agreement with Réseau de transport de Longueuil (RTL).

-2.2.5.4 Production of Digital Content
+2.2.6.4 Production of Digital Content

-In 2015, Quebecor created NumériQ, an entity that brings together the digital strategy and content production assets harnessed to create digital platforms and content for its various platforms.
+In 2018, Quebecor created NumériQ, an entity that brings together the digital content and strategy production assets harnessed to create digital platforms and content for its various platforms.